-What is Taxable Income Formula?
+What is the Taxable Income Formula?

 In simple terms, it refers to the amount of income earned by an individual or an organization that eventually creates a potential tax liability.
-The formula for taxable income for an individual is a very simple prima facie, and calculation is done by subtracting all the expenses that are tax exempted and all the applicable deductions from the gross total income.
+The formula for taxable income for an individual is a very simple prima facie, and the calculation is done by subtracting all the expenses that are tax exempted and all the applicable deductions from the total gross income.

 For an individual, it is represented as,